extremenetworks/Virtual_EXOS/gns3_projects/OSPFv3_areas/README.md

-# OSPF Area example GNS3 project
+# OSPFv3 Area example GNS3 project

 This GNS3 project was made to show a configuration example of how different OSPFv3 area types are configured using IPv6.
 In the picture below you can see that each area shows a example of a different way to use a OSPF area.